papaJupe/Arduino/libraries/Adafruit_ESP8266/README.md

 Adafruit_ESP8266
 ================

-Example code for ESP8266 chipset
+Example code for ESP8266 chipset -- huzzah module like shield, not primary ESP board like Feather Huzzah